maxcroasdale/maxcroasdale.github.io/content/posts/nov-2024/kitchen-destroy-1.md

 ---
 Destroy the kitchen part one.
-Remove the tall cupboard and under-the-stairs-worktop to create space and enable better visualisation of the space.
+Remove the tall cupboard and under-the-stairs-worktop to create space and enable better visualisation of the space for planning the kitchen.
+This is the start of the next big job that'll happen in the Spring.

 ![](/images/1295.jpeg)